-The specific death personification metaphor, including DEATH IS A DEVOURER, DEATH IS A REOPER, and DEATH IS A DESTROYER inherit structures from a more schematic metaphor which Lakoff and Turner (1989) call a generic level metaphor: EVENTS ARE important idea Conceptual Metaphor Theory relates to hiding and highlighting.
+The specific death personification metaphor, including DEATH IS A DEVOURER, DEATH IS A REOPER, and DEATH IS A DESTROYER inherit structures from a more schematic metaphor which Lakoff and Turner (1989) call a generic level metaphor: EVENTS ARE ACTIONS (or INANIMATE PHENOMENA ARE HUMAN AGENTS) (Evans and Green, 2006:302).

+important idea in Conceptual An Metaphor Theory relates to hiding and highlighting.
 Evans and Green (2006:303) believe that "when a target is structured in terms of a particular source, this highlights certain aspects of the target while simultaneously hiding other aspects".
 Death metaphors focus on, or highlight, a number of the aspects of death.
-For example in the personification of death in western literary works, metaphors focus on different aspects of death: death as some factorum whose job is to assist the traveler and affect death, it may be an enemy one fight against.
+For example in the personification of death in western literary works, metaphors focus on different aspects of death: death as some factotum whose job is to assist the traveler and affect death, it may be an enemy one fight against.
 In IS SLEEP DEATH metaphor, the inactiveness and inattentiveness of the corpse is highlighted.
 In DEATH IS DEPARTURE metaphor, the onset of dying is concentrated on.